Vivid Access and Inclusion Partner

 Image Credit: Sebastien Serville, Performance Analyst at Cushman & Wakefield

 The Jobsupport program is a job placement service managed by Disability Employment Services, an Australian Government Initiative.
 Cushman & Wakefield is delighted to be part of the program that provides paid employment to individuals with an intellectual disability.

-We currently have five employees through the Jobsupport program who manage our front of house facilities - Alexander Peters and Edward Guo in our Sydney office, Jacqui Gavin and Anastasia Tryphonos in our Melbourne office and Michael Cox in our Brisbane Office.
+We have hired 6 employees through the Jobsupport program who manage our front of house facilities - Alexander Peters and Edward Guo in our Sydney office, Laura Connon who is based in Suncorp's Barangaroo office, Jacqui Gavin and Ben Shu in our Melbourne office and Michael Cox in our Brisbane Office.
 They are absolutely part of the Cushman & Wakefield family and bring a wonderful energy and contribution to our business.
 In October 2016 Cushman & Wakefield was fortunate to receive an award from Jobsupport at their annual conference for placing their 700th client (Jacqui Gavin).
 Our ongoing commitment in this area is part of our vision for a skilled workforce in the future.

 Cuhsman & Wakefield's Ashley Palm, Chief Executive James Patterson and Jacqui Gavin of our Melbourne Office receiving the 700th client award.
 In November 2016, Channel 9 visited both the Melbourne and Sydney offices to film Jacqui Gavin who works at 99 and 111 Coventry Street: Watch the highlights >

 Contribution to Community Award Winners (Jobsupport)